 In that video, Tamar made a dowel using a router table, and it reminded me of a woodworking technique I try to remember to use, which is starting BIG and working small, and that is, start with a larger piece of wood, because it's easier and safer to hold on to, then work at making it smaller as needed.

-And making dowels on the router table is one way of starting big and working small by using a 1/4 round over bit of the appropriate size.
-In this case, I am going to use a 3/4 inch profile bit, so to explain ... a 3/4" profile bit, in a 1/4 round means that 4 -1/4 rounds would equal 3/4 inch.
+And making dowels on the router table is one way of starting big and working small by using a 1/4 roundover bit style of the appropriate size.
+In this case, I am going to use a 3/8 inch profile bit in a quater-roundover style, so to explain ... a 3/8" profile bit, in a 1/4 round means that 4 -1/4 rounds of 3/8" will make a round, 3/4 inch dowel.
 This means if I take a piece of square wood that is 3/4 inches on all sides, of any length I want, and run each side through the router bit, I will get a round piece of wood with a 3/4 inch diameter.

 The main purpose of starting big and working small is that often it is safer to work with larger pieces of wood and cut them down as you need them rather than starting off with little pieces of wood that are hard to hold on to in the first place.
 Of course, this doesn't work with everything but when you start trying to implement this technique you will be surprised how many times you can use it ... and you might even save a bit of wood along the way.